ESCasson/instruments/README.md

+TO RUN:

+To run  the project please run `npm install` in your terminal and then `ng serve`.

+Open your preferred browser and navigate to `http://localhost:4200/`.

+NOTE: If you are running on windows there may be a compile-time error when trying to run `ng serve`.
+To remove this error please run `npm rebuild node-sass`. (https://sithummeegahapola.medium.com/run-an-angular-project-on-a-windows-os-that-created-on-mac-os-linux-133f531b5921)

+Other General Information:

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.